Gonçalo Borges

-Gonçalo Óscar Albuquerque Borges (born 29 March 2001) is a Portuguese professional footballer who plays for Primeira Liga club FC Porto as a winger.
+Gonçalo Óscar Albuquerque Borges (born 29 March 2001) is a Portuguese professional footballer who plays as a right winger for Eredivisie club Feyenoord.

 Club career

 Borges made his LigaPro debut for FC Porto B on 11 August 2019 in a game against Sporting Covilhã.

-On 15 December 2021, he made his debut for the A-team, in a League Cup 1-0 victory over Rio Ave.
-His maiden Primeira Liga appearance took place a month later, on 16 January 2022, where he played the last 8 minutes of a 4-1 away win at Belenenses SAD.
+On 15 December 2021, he made his debut for the A-team, in a League Cup 1–0 victory over Rio Ave.
+His maiden Primeira Liga appearance took place a month later, on 16 January 2022, where he played the last 8 minutes of a 4–1 away win at B-SAD.
 This appearance was enough for him to lay claim to a championship winners medal, as the Dragons went on to win the competition.

+Feyenoord

+On 20 July 2025, Borges joined Dutch club Feyenoord on a four year contract.